guptasaumya/Coursera_Capstone/README.md

 ## Getting Started

 ### Usage
-The analysis is presented in MMMAnalysisReport.pdf and the code for analysis in media_mix_modelling.ipynb.
-In addition, the images used in the report are present separately for easy access to the information.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.